 Brazil - Market ChallengesBrazil - Market Challenges

-Doing business in Brazil requires intimate knowledge of the local environment, including both the direct as well as the indirect costs of doing business in Brazil (referred to as “Custo Brasil”).
+Doing business in Brazil requires intimate knowledge of the local environment, including the direct and indirect costs of doing business in Brazil (informally referred to as “Custo Brasil”).
 The World Bank’s Doing Business 2019 report ranks Brazil 109 out of 190 countries in terms of ease of doing business, up from number 125 in 2018.
 The “Custo Brasil” includes increased charges due to:

-Such costs are often related to distribution, government procedures, employee benefits, complex labor code, environmental laws, and a complex tax structure.
+- Distribution costs, government bureacracy, employee benefits, complex labor code, environmental laws, intellectual property laws, and a complex tax structure.

-Logistics pose a particular challenge, given the lack of sufficient infrastructure.
-According to the World Economic Forum’s Global Competitiveness Index 2017-18 edition, Brazil ranks 73 out of 137 countries in the level of infrastructure development.
+- High logistics costs given the lack of sufficient infrastructure.
+(Note: according to the World Economic Forum’s Global Competitiveness Index 2017-18 edition, Brazil ranks 73 out of 137 countries in the level of infrastructure development.
 See page 40 for opportunities in Brazil’s Infrastructure sector)

 Brazil has laws, regulations, and penalties to combat corruption, and the government is working to improve their effectiveness.
-Several bills to revise the country's regulation of the lobbying/government relations industry are pending before Congress.
-Bribery is illegal and a bribe by a local company to a foreign official can result in criminal penalties for individuals and administrative penalties, including fines and potential disqualification from government contracts, for companies.
+Bribery is illegal and a bribe by a company to a foreign official can result in criminal penalties for individuals and administrative penalties, including fines and potential disqualification from government contracts, for companies.

 Brazil Trade Development and Promotion